RubisRage/Meeting-Manager-PS/README.md

 - On Linux:
   - Ubuntu: [Docker installation guide for ubuntu](https://docs.docker.com/engine/install/ubuntu)
   - Archlinux: `# pacman -S docker`, more information [Docker - ArchWiki](https://wiki.archlinux.org/title/docker)

+  The docker command can only be run as root unless your user is on the docker group.
+To add yourself to the docker group use this command `# gpasswd -a <your_username> docker`

 #### Docker Compose